-Monique Cuillerier is a lesbian science fiction writer living (for now) in Ottawa, Canada with her cat Janeway.
-Her work has been published by Diabolical Plots, in several Queer Sci Fi flash fiction anthologies, and the Bikes in Space anthologies Bikes Not Rockets, Dragon Bike, and C.A.T.S.
-Cycling Across Time and Space.
-When not writing, she reads, knits, runs, gardens, and spends too much time on Twitter (@MoniqueAC) and not enough on her website (notwhereilive.ca).
+Monique Cuillerier writes about lesbian families in space from Ottawa, Canada, where she lives with her cat Janeway.
+Her work has been published by Diabolical Plots, in several Queer Sci Fi flash fiction anthologies, and four Bikes in Space anthologies, most recently Bicycles & Broomsticks: Fantastical Feminist Stories About Witches on Bikes.
+When not writing, she likes to run, garden, and overcommit to volunteer activities.
+She spends too much time on Twitter (@MoniqueAC) and not enough on her website (notwhereilive.ca).

 Maria Joannou is a speculative fiction and non-fiction writer living in the UK.
 When not writing, or trying to catch up on reading, she can be found fussing over her vegetable patch, meandering through forests, taking wildlife photos, or drawing silly monsters.
 She secretly wished to be marooned on a tropical island when she was four, and still quite likes the idea.